gulpjs/gulp/docs/writing-a-plugin/guidelines.md

   return stream;
 }

-// Plugin level function(dealing with files)
-function gulpPrefixer(prefixText) {
+// plugin level function (dealing with files) function gulpPrefixer(prefixText) {
   if (!prefixText) {
-    throw new PluginError(PLUGIN_NAME, "Missing prefix text!");
+    throw new PluginError(PLUGIN_NAME, 'Missing prefix text!');
   }

   prefixText = new Buffer(prefixText); // allocate ahead of time

-  // Creating a stream through which each file will pass var stream = through.obj(function(file, enc, callback) {
+  // creating a stream through which each file will pass var stream = through.obj(function(file, enc, cb) {
     if (file.isNull()) {
-       // Do nothing if no contents
+       // do nothing if no contents
     }

     if (file.isBuffer()) {
         file.contents = Buffer.concat([prefixText, file.contents]);
     }